 - Methods for improving survey response rates and data quality

 I have extensive experience in industry and government.
-Since 2015 I have been Principal Research Scientist and Head of the Methodology Lab at Qualtrics, a global leader in web survey software.
+Since 2018 I have been a Research Scientist on the Demography & Survey Science team at Facebook.
+Prior to that I spent 3.5 years as Principal Research Scientist and Head of the Methodology Lab at Qualtrics, a global leader in web survey software.
 In 2010, during the decennial census, I was a Research Social Science Analyst at the U.S. Census Bureau in the Statistical Research Division.
 From 2007-2009, I worked as a Research Associate at The William Davidson Institute at the University of Michigan where I assisted with creating and branding an academic publishing operation (WDI Publishing) where I also wrote and published business case studies.
 More recently, I have presented research design recommendations and insights for non-profit organizations, academic institutions, security agencies of the U.S. Government, private consulting firms, and federal government contractors.

 My edited volume ‘The Palgrave Handbook of Survey Research‘ has recently been published in 2018 and my empirical work has previously appeared in three book chapters, publications such as the Journal of the Royal Statistical Society: Series A, the Joint Statistical Meetings Proceedings, and multiple published business case-studies.
 See my curriculum vitae page for a comprehensive summary of my work.